What is the best way to improve your customer experience?

 Shep Hyken interviews the Chief Customer Experience Analyst and Founder of Interaction Metrics, Martha Brooke, who says she thinks about customer experiences differently.
 “Experiences can be measured,” Martha says, “and measuring is how you improve—but only if your measurement is sufficiently nuanced.”

 Shep Hyken’s opening comments focus on a CX Solutions (formerly TARP Worldwide) study which showed that only 4% of customers that were “wronged” by a business will actually complain to that company.
-The important point is not that other 96% of the customers don’t complain; they do, but they instead send that unhappy message on to family members, friends, and colleagues at work.
-But perhaps what is now even more damaging to a business, they use social media channels to broadcast their dissatisfaction… to the world.
+The important point is not that the other 96% of the customers don’t complain; they do, but they instead send that unhappy message on to family members, friends, and colleagues at work.
+But perhaps what is now even more damaging to a business, is they use social media channels to broadcast their dissatisfaction… to the world.

 Shep begins his interview by stating that customer experiences can be measured, and that measuring is the first step in how you improve your interactions with the customer.
 One way to measure is through the use of the Net Promoter Score® (“On a scale of 1 to 10, how likely would you be to recommend our business?”).
 But Martha Brooke asserts that the Net Promoter Score® doesn’t really get into what is going on with the experience.
 It doesn’t answer the why behind the score, nor does it explain what you as the business could do to improve your Net Promoter Score®.
 The score simply does not get into sufficient depth to be actionable.
 It’s critical that you understand what is going on with the customer, so that you can make precise changes to the customer experience you deliver.

 Shep and Martha continue the interview by discussing the “voice of the customer.”
-The best voice of the customer programs present both accurate facts and actionable facts that can help you strengthen your relationship with your customers.
+The best voice of the customer programs presents both accurate facts and actionable facts that can help you strengthen your relationship with your customers.

 Martha concluded the interview by explaining her recent Customer Listening Study.
 Working off the National Retail Association’s list of top retailers, she and her team chose the top 50, went in and took their surveys, then recorded the information and evaluated it.
 Based on 15 points of objective criteria, they wanted to determine how good the surveys were.
 Were these retailers collecting accurate data, and were they engaging their customers?
 What they found was ‘no’ and ‘no.’